faizalrf/Exodus/README.md

 #TransactionSize is the size of the Batch, COMMIT will be executed after for each batch size.
 TransactionSize=5000

+#The following Names should always be there, any additional tables, just add on to the list or use "AND additional expression"
+SkipTableMigration=TABLE_NAME IN ('MigrationLog', 'MigrationLogDETAIL')
 ```

 For first time, change the `DryRun=NO` to `YES` so that we can be sure of our setup.